pinax/pinax-likes/README.rst

     :target:  https://pypi.python.org/pypi/phileo/

-phileo is a liking app for Django.
+Phileo is a liking app for Django.

 Pinax is an open-source platform built on the Django Web Framework.
 It is an ecosystem of reusable Django apps, themes, and starter project templates.
 This collection can be found at http://pinaxproject.com.